jo-makar/matasano/set5/README.md

 # 36. Implement Secure Remote Password

-To understand SRP, look at how you generate an AES key from DH; now, just observe you can do the "opposite" operation an generate a numeric parameter from a hash.
+To understand SRP, look at how you generate an AES key from DH; now, just observe you can do the "opposite" operation and generate a numeric parameter from a hash.
 Then:

 Replace A and B with C and S (client & server)